thejuan/NLog.RabbitMQ/README.md

 # RabbitMQ target for NLog

 The RabbitMQ target writes asynchronously to a RabbitMQ instance.
+Either use this repo, ur get the nuget:

+`Install-Package NLog.RabbitMQ`

+You will find the listener tool in the nuget `tools` folder.

 ##Configuration: